galaxyproject/training-material/topics/single-cell/tutorials/scatac-standard-processing-snapatac2/tutorial.md

 > - Doublets can confound the results by appearing as "new" clusters or artifactual intermediary cell states.
 >    - These problematic doublets are called **neotypic** doublets, since they appear as "new" cell types.
 > - **Scrublet** (Single-cell Remover of Doublets) is an algorithm which can detect neotypic doublets that produce false results.
->    - The algorithm produces simulated doublets by combining random pairs of observed cell features.
+>    - The algorithm first simulates doublets by combining random pairs of observed cell features.
->    - The observed features are then compared to the simulated doublets and scored on their doublet probability.
+>    - The observed features of the "cells" are then compared to the simulated doublets and scored on their doublet probability.
 >    - SnapATAC2's *pp.filter_doublets* then removes all cells with a doublet probability >50%.
 >
 > ![Doublet removal with scrublet]({% link topics/single-cell/images/scatac-standard-snapatac2/doublets-and-scrublet.png %} "Scrublet simulates expected doublets and produces doublet scores for each cell.")